ueberauth/guardian/guides/tutorial/start-tutorial.md

 ## Pipelines

-For HTTP Guardian makes use of the Plug architecture and uses it to construct pipelines.
+For HTTP, Guardian makes use of the [Plug architecture](https://hexdocs.pm/plug/readme.html) and uses it to construct pipelines.
 The pipeline provides downstream plugs with the implementation module and the error handler that the Guardian plugs require to do their job.

-Please read the [pipeline guide](plug-pipeline.html) for more information.
+Please read the [pipeline guide](../plug/pipelines.md) for more information.

-We want our pipeline to look after session and header authentication (where to look for the token), load the resource but not enforce it.
+We want our pipeline to look after session and header authentication, where it would look for the token and load the resource but not enforce it.
 By not enforcing it we can have a "logged in" or "maybe logged in".
-We can use the [Guardian.Plug.EnsureAuthenticated](Guardian.Plug.EnsureAuthenticated.html) plug for those cases where we must have a logged in resource by using Phoenix pipelines in the router.
+We can use the [`Guardian.Plug.EnsureAuthenticated` plug](https://hexdocs.pm/guardian/Guardian.Plug.EnsureAuthenticated.html) for those cases where we must have a logged in resource by using Phoenix pipelines in the router (see [`Phoenix.Router` documentation section "Pipelines and plugs"](https://hexdocs.pm/phoenix/Phoenix.Router.html#module-pipelines-and-plugs)).

 ```elixir
 ## lib/auth_me/user_manager/pipeline.ex